mfenner/mfenner.github.io/_posts/2013-06-25-nine-simple-ways-to-make-it-easier-to-reuse-your-data.md

 In addition, data sharing often occurs within a lab or research group.
 Good data sharing practices make these in-house collaborations faster, easier, and less dependent on lab members who may have graduated or moved on to other things.

 By following these practices we can assure that the data collected in ecology and evolution can be used to its full potential to improve our understanding of biological systems.

 Acknowledgments
 ---------------
 Thanks to Karthik Ram for organizing this special section and inviting us to contribute.
 Carly Strasser and Kara Woo recommended important references and David Harris and Carly Strasser provided valuable feedback on null values, all via Twitter.
-Carl Boettiger, Matt Davis, Daniel Hocking, Heinz Pampel, Karthik Ram, Thiago Silva, Carly Strasser, Tom Webb, and @beroe (Twitter handle) provided value comments on the manuscript.
+Carl Boettiger, Matt Davis, Daniel Hocking, Heinz Pampel, Karthik Ram, Thiago Silva, Carly Strasser, Tom Webb, and beroe (Twitter handle) provided value comments on the manuscript.
 Many of these comments were part of the informal review process facilitated by posting this manuscript as a preprint.
 The writing of this paper was supported by a CAREER grant from the U.S. National Science Foundation (DEB 0953694) to EPW.